Pantyhose-X/awesome/README.md

 *   [hackerkid/Mind-Expanding-Books](https://github.com/hackerkid/Mind-Expanding-Books) -  :books: Find your next book to read!

 *   [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source multi-user ChatGPT for all LLMs, embedders, and vector databases.
 Unlimited documents, messages, and users in one privacy-focused app.
+Now available as a desktop application!

 *   [LucasLeandro1204/Pornsearch](https://github.com/LucasLeandro1204/Pornsearch) - Easy way to search for porn content!